 School research funds are available to assist Masters by Research and Doctor of Philosophy (Arts) candidates with their research, within the guidelines specified below.
-These funds may either be used on their own, or to support applications such as Graduate Research in Arts Travel Scheme (GRATS) or other Faculty and University schemes.
+These funds, through the Research and Graduate Studies Scheme (RAGS), may either be used on their own, or to support applications such as Graduate Research in Arts Travel Scheme (GRATS) or other Faculty and University schemes.

 Doctor of Philosophy (Arts) students are eligible to apply for a total of $2000 across their candidature.
 Masters by Research students are eligible to apply for a total of $1000 across their candidature.
 Students may make as many applications as they like, until the total funding amount is reached.

 Please note: The following funding information applies to Research Higher Degrees (RHD) students who commenced from 2016 onwards.
 If you commenced prior to 2016, please contact the School's Teaching and Research Officer, Letty Nieuwenhuizen for the applicable funding allowances.

 The School will supply supporting funds for Faculty of Arts and University travel grants, such as GRATS.

 The School will supply funding for conference attendance to present a paper either in Australia or overseas.